AN IDEA OF IMPROVISATION AS ADAGIO FOR VIOLIN AND VIOLA

 seems to ripple like

-what in a lower light
+what in lesser light

 could be called